amity/soph-iest/README.md

 ## Building + Deployment

 - Built with `yarn build`, and exported to /docs/ with `yarn export`.
-FYou really shouldn't be editing the /docs/ directory manually, as it's simply the static exports of the full build used for deployment.
+You really shouldn't be editing the /docs/ directory manually, as it's simply the static exports of the full build used for deployment.

 ## Tech Stack